efnats/chiagarden/README.md

 ## The Solution: Label-Based Drive Management

-ChiaGarden uses **drive labels** as the single source of truth.
-Every drive gets a unique, permanent label based on its serial number (e.g., `CHIA-WD40EZAZ`).
-All tools reference drives by label pattern—not by device name or mount path.
+ChiaGarden uses **drive labels** to identify your farm drives.
+Every drive gets a unique label based on its serial number (e.g., `CHIA-WD40EZAZ`).

 **The foundation:**

 1. **[chiainit](chiainit/)** – Label existing drives, or mass-format new ones.
 Uses serial numbers for unique labels.
-2. **[gardenmount](gardenmount/)** – Mount/unmount all `CHIA-*` drives with one command, combine via mergerfs, recover slack space
+2. **[gardenmount](gardenmount/)** – Mount all `CHIA-*` drives and combine them into a single filesystem at `/mnt/garden/` using mergerfs.
+Also recovers slack space from partially-filled drives.

-Once your drives are labeled and mounted, every other tool "just works"—they all speak the same label-based language.
+The result: **one path, all your storage.** Your plotting tools, Chia harvester, and scripts just use `/mnt/garden/`— no need to know about individual drives.

+The other ChiaGarden tools use the label pattern internally for drive-specific operations (like keeping N drives free for replotting).

 ## Quick Start